-These grantmaking committees are lovingly referred to as YACs, it can stand for Youth Advisory Committee, Youth Action Council, Youth Advisory Council, Youth Alliance Committee…and many others!
-Please keep that in mind as you navigate our web pages.
+- These grantmaking committees are known as YACs, which can stand for Youth Advisory Committee, Youth Action Council, Youth Advisory Council, Youth Alliance Committee…and many others!